FAQ

 Q: Is there a word or page limit for the EOI?

-A: The recommended word limit for the main sections (such as the eco-innovation description) is approximately 1,000 words.
+A: The recommended word limit for the main sections (such as the eco-innovation description) is approximately 500 - 700 words per section.
 Try to be concise while providing sufficient detail.
 Supporting documents may be included as annexes if needed.

 Q: Can I submit supporting documents with my application (e.g., designs, business plans, letters of support)?